 A. Household Sector

-This sector is made of people with unlimited wants and is responsible for consumption and expenditure.
+The household sector is made of people who have unlimited wants.
+The household sector is responsible for consumption and expenditure.

 B. Firm Sector